The Royal Caledonian Ball

 From 1930 the Ball has been held at Grosvenor House, which has the largest ballroom in London and is capable of dealing with the hundreds of Scots who descend on the capital to reel the night away each year.
 Records show that numbers reached around 2000 in previous decades; a figure which is unlikely to be repeated due to modern fire regulations!
 Still, it is not uncommon to find three generations on the dance floor at once, especially since the custom allowing children - accompanied by their nannies - to watch the Set Reel from the balcony was revived in 2011.
 It is always a delight to see a row of eager faces watching their parents dancing in the Great Room below.

-The Bi-Centenary of the Royal Caledonian Ball will be celebrated at Grosvenor House on Friday April 29th, 2022.
+The Royal Caledonian Ball will return to Grosvenor House on Friday May 12th, 2023.